irmen/synthesizer/README.md

 # synth

-There's also a simple waveform synthesizer (``synth.py``) that can generate different wave form samples: sine, triangle, sawtooth, square and white noise.
+There's also a simple waveform synthesizer (``synth.py``) that can generate different wave form samples: sine, triangle, sawtooth, square, harmonics and white noise.
+It also has limited Frequency Modulation support using LFOs.

 ## how it works